hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 # Inference using Microsoft phi3-vision model
-Microsoft Phi3 vision language model is latest state-of-the art langauge model.
+Microsoft Phi3 vision language model is latest state-of-the art language model.
 This repo provides implementation of python/flask based web server to host model on premise for runtime inference.
-It provides examples to perform OCR and other functions using command line utlities like curl.
-The tiny Phi3-vision inference server is a simplified implementation to host model on-premise.
+It provides examples to perform OCR and other functions using command line utilities like curl.
+The tiny Phi3-vision inference server is a simplified implementation to host model on premise.
 It is designed for small scale inference deployments with max serving capacity for 1-5 users.

-It provides a simple REST based interface to allow utlization of the model.
+It provides a simple REST based interface to allow utilization of the model.
 Inference server is based on a single Docker container that provides following key capabilities:

 1. Phi-3 model Inference
 2. REST APIs for integration with llm